A Lorentzian renormalisation group equation for gauge theories: Symmetries

-The first term in the right-hand side is the standard term appearing in the Ward identity for the gauge symmetry of the generating functional $Z(j)$, while the second term is the contribution from the regulator.
+The first term on the right-hand side is the standard term appearing in the Ward identity for the gauge symmetry of the generating functional $Z(j)$, the second term is the contribution from the regulator and the third term is the anomaly.